peeterjoot/gapauli/README.md

 * Don't think I added tests for *ectorSelection[..., False] for all cases.

-* GA30: Added Normalize, and Power[_, -1].
+* GA30: Added Power[_, -1].
 Do the same for the other modules.

+* Added Normalize to GA20, Cl20, and GA13 -- but didn't test yet.